15Five App Integration

 - Return to the LastPass new Admin Console.

-- Back on the Configure app page in the LastPass Admin Console (from Part 1), locate Set up LastPass.
+- Back on the Configure app page in the LastPass Admin Console (from Part 1), select Set up LastPass.

 - LastPass needs to know the app’s URI to the Assertion Consumer Service (ACS) to be able to authenticate users.
 This is provided by your SSO app.